 - A course designed to help you build your career in music

 - Taught in small classes and one-to-one tutorials by music industry specialists

 - Unrivalled music studios available for your projects

-- Weekly music industry visitors
+- Weekly visits from key music industry people

 - This is the only BA (Hons) top-up course in Music Business in the UK